-Libraries are invited to apply by designing and outlining a library-led community engagement project focused on connection and reconnection with your community.
+Libraries are invited to apply by designing and outlining a library-led community engagement project focused on community empowerment.
 Project activities may include:

 - Developing direct, sustained, and innovative community engagement programs and services

-- Executing an innovative community engagement program or event
+- Executing a relevant and creative community engagement program or event

 - Partnering with a community organization that builds the capacity of the community for this work